nlapier2/mscaviar_replication/simulation_scripts/README.md

 ### Main simulation workflow in _MsCAVIAR_simulation.sh_:
 * Select patient ID by their ethnicity for each population -- ASN, EURO1, and EURO2 (_subset_sample.py_, _id_to_ethnicity.csv_)
-* Use plint to subset UKBB genotype bfile by patient ID and SNP ranges
+* Use plink to subset UKBB genotype bfile by patient ID and SNP ranges
 * Run plink LD calculation
 * Simulate beta to input to GCTA (_simulate_GCTA_v1.py_)
 * Simulate phenotypes using GCTA's GWAS simulation